ventus-ag/docs/_docs/quickstarts/create-linux-vm-using-Ventus.md

 ---
-title: Creating a new Linux VM using Fleio
+title: Creating a new Linux VM using Ventus
-description: How to run Linux VM in Ventus Cloud using intarface of Fleio
+description: How to run Linux VM in Ventus Cloud using intarface of Ventus
 tags: [ featured, quickstart ]
-# permalink: /new-Linux-VM-using-Fleio/
+# permalink: /new-Linux-VM-using-Ventus/
 ---
 # Create a Linux virtual machine
 {: .no_toc }